 A Lawyer Can Determine Fault Following an Accident

 If you or a loved one were involved in a car accident, you may want to contract the assistance of a legal professional to guide you through civil proceedings.
-It will be the responsibility of your lawyer to investigate the circumstances surrounding your accident and determine who can be held responsible for your damages.
+It will be the responsibility of your car accident lawyer from Houston, TX to investigate the circumstances surrounding your accident and determine who can be held responsible for your damages.
 From there, your lawyer will need to gather evidence to prove that another party caused your accident and therefore is responsible for your losses.

 Evidence can include: